• Home

 • Coalitions planning for systems readiness should apply

-The Community Foundations values applications representing our diverse nonprofit sector.
+The Community Foundation values applications representing our diverse nonprofit sector.
 We recognize that sometimes there is an underrepresentation of applications from historically marginalized groups.
 In this application process, we look forward to reviewing applications from all of our partners, including those led by or serving:

 • BIPOC individuals